gustavozantut/RebuildingimagesKmeans/README.md

 # RebuildingimagesKmeans
-How to rebuild an image with kmeans clustering
+How to rebuild an image with kmeans clustering and imager library